kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 }
 ```

+- You will need to stop the running webapp, rebuild the solution and run the webapp again for the changes to take effect

-From the previous section, you'll recall we add the `SubmitRequest()` method to the `RequestPage` Page Object and this method contains a Selenium API that uses the WebDriverWait object.
+From the previous section, you'll recall we added the `SubmitRequest()` method to the `RequestPage` Page Object and this method contains a Selenium API that uses the WebDriverWait object.

 ```csharp
 new WebDriverWait(Driver.Instance, new TimeSpan(0, 0, 5))